Should I Buy A House With Galvanized Plumbing?

 Corroded pipe leaking under a slab

-Galvanized steel pipes were commonly used from the early 1920's through to the 1960's.
-That means any remaining original galvanized plumbing is at least 60-70 years old, and likely has very significant internal rusting and corrosion.
+Galvanized steel pipes were commonly installed from the early 1920s through the 1960s.
+This means any old galvanized plumbing is likely 60-70 years old and has significant internal rust and corrosion.

 TOC